chris-rutkowski/version-bumper/README.md

           repository: "MyOrganisation/version-bumper-storage"
           token: ${{ secrets.GITHUB_PAT }}
           prefix: "4.17."
+          suffix: "-alpha"

       # use ${{ steps.version.outputs.value }}
 ```

+This will output a version like `4.17.1-alpha`, incrementing the `.1` each time the action runs.

 ### 6. **Combining version and build number**